The best solar lights in 2026, as tested by our reviews experts

 - Conspicuous solar panel

-This Best Buy-winning solar spotlight is remarkably good value.
+This BBC Gardeners’ World Magazine Best Buy solar spotlight is remarkably good value.
 The brightest on test at a whopping 250 lumens, we like the adjustable bulb and solar panel angles, as well as the effective stake for positioning it at the base of trees.
 The on/off switch is handy, too.
 You can also take the stake out and screw the light to fence posts or walls if needed.
 We found that it gave dramatic lighting to trees and shrubs and would make a great light for a shed or alleyway.
 While the light is very white, these spotlights are also available in a range of other colours if you’d like a softer effect.
 However, bear in mind this light doesn’t come with a warranty, and can be slow to turn on after dark.
-Like all solar spotlights, the solar panel is relatively large, so can be hard to hide.
-A range of different colours are available.
+Like all solar spotlights, the solar panel is relatively large, so it can be hard to hide.

 Dimensions: 29.01cm x 9.5cm x 34.01cm